Jurassic World Rebirth: Pre-production

 David Leitch, who previously served as a second unit director on Jurassic World, was briefly considered to become the director of the film during early February 2024, but negotiations broke down after several days, as the project's progress up to that point left little room for his creative input.
+Edgar Wright also turned down the offer to direct the film in favor to direct his dream project The Running Man (2025) instead.
 Gareth Edwards was announced as director later that month, having been selected because of the visual style he used in his previous films, which was considered ideal for the Jurassic World series.
 His experience with computer-generated imagery (CGI) was also a factor in his selection.
 Furthermore, Spielberg enjoyed Edwards' film Godzilla (2014) and Edwards is a fan of the original Jurassic Park.

 After completing the film The Creator (2023), Edwards planned to take a break from studio filmmaking to focus on his own projects instead.
 He was busy writing a new film when he was offered the Jurassic World project, which he described as "the only movie that would make me drop everything like a stone and dive right in".
 Feeling depleted after finishing The Creator, he hoped that Koepp's draft would give him reason to turn down the directing job but was instead won over.
 He met with Marshall and subsequently Spielberg to discuss the project and possible changes, and was soon hired as director.
 Edwards had less than a year and a half to get the film finished, a process that he said would normally take two and a half years.
 Early on, he suggested delaying the film's release, but this idea was immediately rejected.
 He credited Koepp's script for the quick turnaround: "Everybody was pointing at that going, 'Go make that; that's what we want.'
 And so it was just quite a relatively smooth ride".

 Edwards aimed to follow Koepp's script by maintaining its balance of humor and horror elements, the latter being emphasized more so than in previous Jurassic World films.
 Koepp encouraged Edwards to make suggestions for improving the script.
 A scene involving a Quetzalcoatlus nest was among those modified by Edwards; originally written to take place on a cliff, he changed the setting to an abandoned ancient temple.
 A sequence at a gas station mini mart was initially set in a different location, but was also changed by Edwards.
 He ultimately found the film's shortened production time to be beneficial: "If you have too much time, you procrastinate, you try things that don't work".